Davi (footballer, born April 1984)

-Davi Rodrigues de Jesus or simply Davi ([daˈvi]; born 6 April 1984 in Gravataí) is a Brazilian midfielder.
-Who currently plays for Nei Mongol Zhongyou in the China League One.
+Davi Rodrigues de Jesus or simply Davi ([daˈvi]; born 6 April 1984 in Gravataí) is a Brazilian former footballer who played as a midfielder.

 Career

 David started in the youth of Paulista de Jundiaí, and later transferred to St. Paulo, but not received recognition at the club in São Paulo.
 Then migrated to a number of times and was successful in using Bragantino jersey number 10.

 In 2009 came to Avai's cast to play the Championship season of Santa Catarina and the Brazilian championship Serie A, but before I play the Brasileirão, was on loan with the Paraná.

 For the 2010 season, returned to Avai.
 Even before David's work in years by the club of Santa Catarina, a survey of Coritiba appeared to have the athlete in your squad, a fact belied by the player who guaranteed the season meet in the Lion Island.

 Davi previously played for São Paulo in the Campeonato Brasileiro Série A and has played for Albirex Niigata in the J1 League.

 On 8 January 2015, Davi transferred to fellow Chinese Super League side Shanghai SIPG.

 In May 2016, Davi signed for China League One side Shanghai Shenxin.